ON THIS PAGE (Part I) Emphasis Mine In Bible Verses

 Why this one Hebrew word was rendered differently in different passages is one of the many mysteries that surround the translation of some Biblical words.
 For example, three different proper names have all be translated "hell" (See Many Other ‘Mistranslations’ HERE).

 The web site Answers in Genesis claims this is a "linguistic coincidence" (i.e. "the same letters BBL are used to write both Babel and Babylon in Hebrew") [01] which, I am afraid, I do not believe for a moment.
-Man has already decided that Babel and Babylon are two entirely different places thus the fact that the Hebrew uses one name for both has to be explained away.
-As a matter of fact, there is clear Scriptural evidence that Babel and Babylon were the same place.
+We have already decided that Babel and Babylon are two entirely different places thus the fact that the Hebrew uses one name for both has to be explained away.
+As a matter of fact, there is some clear Scriptural evidence that Babel and Babylon were the same place.

 The Land of Shinar